Surgical Options for Back Pain

 Surgery for back pain is a last resort treatment.
-There are basically two reasons for surgery for back pain:
+There are basically 2 reasons for surgery for back pain:

-- Neural element compression (or squeezing of nerve roots or nerves) or pressure on the dura mater (the sac that surrounds the spinal cord and nerve roots), and
+- Neural element compression (or squeezing of nerve roots or nerves) or pressure on the dura mater (the sac that surrounds the spinal cord and nerve roots).

 - Back pain.
-Back pain itself has two main causes: muscle spasm and mechanical pain.
+Back pain itself has 2 main causes: muscle spasm and mechanical pain.

 What is a muscle spasm?